h3xp/RickDangerousUpdate/README.md

 ### Toggle Count Official

 Toggle Count Offical allows to turn on or off inclusion of unofficial games within gamelist.xml files.
-Unofficial games are those whose path entries in gamelist.xml is not ./ .
+Offical games are those provided by Rick.
+These are tagged noting their origin.

 ## Installation